Events

 Summary:

 We hosted 30 boreal scientists for a facilitated workshop on climate-change refugia potential in the North American boreal forest region.
 The workshop was preceded by a one-hour phone conference with the group, as well as several planning meetings among the organizing committee.
 To make the workshop more productive, we developed a discussion paper and drafted a refugia framework that was circulated to participants in advance.
 Day one of the workshop began with presentations setting the conservation, management, and climate data contexts for refugia identification, and was followed by a presentation of the draft framework and workshop objectives.
 We then spent most of the day presenting and discussing the science behind various types of refugia, facilitated by a series of presentations mirroring the draft framework, and followed by a wrap-up discussion and brainstorming session.
 This first day helped to develop a common foundation among participants, and we began to agree upon some overarching principles, but it was clear at the end of the day that we had managed to pull apart the draft framework without agreeing on how to put it back together again.
 Even among the organizing committee, which debriefed for an hour following the workshop, there was no real consensus.
-We did, however, come up with a plan forward.
+We did, however, come up with a plan forward, and, in 2020, a publication was produced in Frontiers in Ecology and the Environment Special Issue.

 NW RRC